0x199/ps4-ipi/README.md

 2. Enable FTP and upload the PKG you want to install to `/data`;
 3. Run the app.

+## IPI vs Debug Settings

+IPI does have a disadvantage compared to Debug Settings.
+Because we're uploading our PKG files now to the HDD instead of having it stored on a USB, the HDD requires 2x the space.
+This is fine for small PKG installations, but if your PKG is very large, check with your system if you have enough space on the HDD x 2.

 ## Credits

 - [flatz](https://github.com/flatz), for the bgft bonus code in his [PKG installation writeup](https://flatz.github.io/#bonus)